 In the MS in Human Resources program, you will complete coursework incorporating financial management, operational strategy, and human resources law, positioning you to employ a wide variety of skills for a successful, meaningful career.
 Faculty with rich industry experience will guide you through relevant and realistic case studies, challenging you to build management skills applicable to a diverse, evolving workforce and positioning you to assume leadership roles in the field.

-Thanks to a vibrant community of working professionals and a wide range of available services, graduate students are positioned to develop their expertise and advance their career.
-As a Lasell graduate student you will have the opportunity to:
+Join Lasell's vibrant community of working professionals and gain access to a wide range of resources to develop your expertise and expand your network.
+As a Lasell graduate student, you will: